"John on radio station WYLL AM 1160 broadcasting news about the FHA 203(k) Program!"

 - Up to six months allotted for completion of rehabilitation construction.

-all of the borrowers required down payments, closing costs, prepaid expenses, and
+borrowers required down payments, closing costs, prepaid expenses, and discount points.

 - 2/1 temporary subsidy buydown plan on fixed-rate purchases.